Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_cli/getting_started_with_snowflake_cli.md

 Streamlit successfully deployed and available under https://app.snowflake.com/.../streamlit-apps/STREAMLIT_EXAMPLE.PUBLIC.STREAMLIT_APP
 ```

-### Opening Streamlit app from CLI level
+### Opening Streamlit app from the command line

-Snowflake CLI allows you also to retrieve url or open any Streamlit app.
+Snowflake CLI also allows you to retrieve the URL for a Streamlit app, as well as open the app directly from the command line.
 To open the application created in previous step
 run:
 ```bash
 snow streamlit get-url streamlit_app --database=streamlit_example --open